Rob Reich: Academic career

 Beginning in 2018, with Stanford Professors Mehran Sahami and Jeremy Weinstein, Reich teaches a large introductory course on technology, policy, and ethics, which has been featured in the New York Times and The Nation.
+The course grew out of the book System Error: Where Big Tech Went Wrong And How We Can Reboot, which was co-written with Sahami and Weinstein.